 One of the first rules of ethics for the curly girl method is not to use Silicone.
 Silicones and the Curly Girl Method do not go together and should be avoided.
 Why do you not use silicone when doing the curly girl method?
 Are all silicones really bad for your hair and should you be avoiding them all together?
-If you want to know how to find them and why to avoid silicone read on for Curly Girl Method Silicones to avoid.
+If you want to know how to find which silicones should be avoided and why read on for Curly Girl Method Silicones to avoid.

 Silicone is a synthetic polymer much like a plastic or rubber like substance.
 It is not a natural ingredient.